citronalco/mp3-to-rss2feed/README.md

 # MP3-to-RSS2 Feed

-Python 3 script to create a RSS2 feed for all MP3 files in a given directory, suitable for the usual podcast players.
+Python 3 script to create a RSS2 feed for all MP3 files in a directory, suitable for all podcast players.

 ### Requirements
 Python 3 with modules "mutagen" and "urllib3"